linroger/Wealth-of-Nations/Advanced Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 When we discuss the inflation risk of different types of assets, it's useful to distinguish two extremes: nominal assets and real assets.
 Not all assets fit clearly into these categories.
 For example, for stocks and real estate it is, in the end, an empirical question how close they are to being a real or a nominal asset.

 A nominal asset is one with nominal cash flows that are insensitive to inflation, but the real value of cash flows falls with inflation.
 An example would be a U.S. Treasury bond.
 Principal and coupon payments of these bonds are specified in nominal terms.
-But this could also include assets with risky payoffs, e.g. high-yield corporate bonds.
+But this could also include assets with risky payoffs, e.g. high-yield [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]].
 High-yield bonds have a relatively high risk of default, which means the owner of the bond will not receive the full amount that the bond promised to pay.
 But to the extent there is a payoff, it is a payoff that is fixed in nominal terms.
 It does not get adjusted upwards if inflation happens to be high.

 A real asset is one with real cash flows that are insensitive to inflation, which means that nominal cash flows must rise with inflation.
 The purchasing power of the assets' cash flows then remains unaffected by inflation.
 An example that gets close to being such a real assets are Treasury Inflation Protected Securities (TIPS), issued by the U.S. Treasury.
 We will discuss these in more detail shortly.